 So is Mexico city safe for tourists?
 Yes, it’s safe to visit Mexico City.
 Well, safe-ish…

 In 2016, Mexico City played host to 16 million tourists; they’re hoping to increase this over the next decade.

 But tourism HAS taken a hit recently because of high levels of crime scaring off travelers.
 We understand.

 There are some pretty scary numbers to know about.

 The average homicide rate in April 2018 was 3.1 per day.
 In 2018 the city broke its own records with murders RISING by 16%

 Mexico City also has one of the highest police officer-per-resident ratios in the world.
 So Mexico City security is taken very seriously.

 And it’s important to remember: A LOT of violence is between gangs.

-Plus it happens in neighborhoods that you probably won’t be visiting.
+Plus it happens in certain neighborhoods of Mexico City that you probably won’t be visiting.
 Iztapalapa sees EXTREME rates of violence against women, for example, but you’re not going to find your way there.

 In general, as a tourist, as long as you travel smart you should be fine visiting Mexico city.